Search the Graduate POS Manual

 - PhD students are permitted 6 credit hours of Engl 590 in their POS.

-Registration reference numbers may be obtained from the Graduate Program Staff Assistant if the Request for Engl 590 form is approved.
+Registration reference numbers may be obtained from the Graduate Program Administrative Assistant if the Request for Engl 590 form is approved.
 Permission must be obtained in advance as a POS waiver/substitution for any English 590 to be included on the POSC Form to meet POS requirements.

 1.6.9 Research or Creative Component credits (Engl 699 or Engl 599)